rox-automation/roxbot/README.md

 - **Subsystems**: This term refers to a group of Nodes that work together to perform a broader function like motion control or data logging.
 These subsystems can be packaged into Docker containers for easy deployment and scaling.

 - **System**: This is the complete set of subsystems working together as a whole, forming a fully functional robotic system.
 We manage these as a Docker stack to ensure they are robust and scalable.

-## Development workflow

-### Prerequisites

-* VSCode with devcontainer extension intalled
-* `invoke` - python automation tool (`pip install invoke`)
-* `docker`

-### Working in devcontainer

-This repository provides a `.devcontainer` environment that can be used in VSCode.
-For more information, read [VSCode containers docs](https://code.visualstudio.com/docs/devcontainers/containers)

-The source for devcontainer image is located in `docker/dev`.
-It is built by github actions and hosted at `ghcr.io/rox-automation/roxbot:latest`

-### CI

-`ci_script.sh` executes linting and testing steps.
-This script can be run from a devcontainer or in a CI environment.
-CI can be run in these ways:

-* on *host* machine, run `invoke ci`.
-This will build a CI docker container, copy source code into it an run it.
-Because of caching, this is the fastest way to run ci in a clean envirionment.
-* in *devcontainer* run `./ci_script.sh`.
-* automated CI with github actions: TODO